ptquan-hcmus/StockPricePredict/README.md

 Other fields (Date, Close, Open, High, Low, Change_%) can be easily taken from text between tag using selenium methods.

 ## About the data:
-stock_price.csv: 5000 rows, 7 columns like data from [investing IBM URL](https://www.investing.com/equities/ibm-historical-data) between Feb 15, 2001 to Dec 30, 2020.
+`stock_price.csv`: 5000 rows, 7 columns like data from [Historical price of IBM quote](https://www.investing.com/equities/ibm-historical-data) between Feb 15, 2001 to Dec 30, 2020.
-stock_price_with_indicators_nan.csv: 5000 rows, 16 columns. stock_price.csv with indicators calculated from Close column (Closing price - giá chốt phiên).
+`stock_price_with_indicators_nan.csv`: 5000 rows, 16 columns. stock_price.csv with indicators calculated from Close column (Closing price - giá chốt phiên).
-stock_price_with_indicators.csv: 4967 rows, 16 columns. stock_price_with_indicators_nan.csv but drop NaN values.
+`stock_price_with_indicators.csv`: 4967 rows, 16 columns. stock_price_with_indicators_nan.csv but drop NaN values.
 The columns use for prediction is Close.

 ## Columns description